mickmcc/node-caltime/README.md

 The method generates an Array of `DateSpan` objects which meet all of the constraints imposed by the `TimeRule`.

+## API Documentation

+Documentation for the last major release is available at [CalTime API](https://mickmcc.github.io/node-caltime/index.html).

 ## Dependencies

 `CalTime` currently depends on two packages when in production.
 Other packages are